 As Jesus correctly defines exactly what David intended by Psalms 110:1, the Pharisees are perplexed.
 These men are uncertain what they should do with Jesus.
 He accurately interprets David’s true intent when He wrote this Psalm, yet the reality that Jehovah-God could be standing before them as a man, was beyond their ability to accept or comprehend.

 (Jesus told the Pharisees:) You search the Scriptures, for in them you think you have eternal life; and these are they which testify of Me. ~John 5:39

 The Old Testament was written for us so that once Jesus arrived in the New Testament, we would be able to see with our own eyes that God had predicted everything that Jesus has said and done.
 We have the entire body of scriptures that date from 3,500 years ago, to fully validate that the life, death, and resurrection of Jesus Christ is true, accurate, and reliable.

 Strong’s Concordance of Greek words #2316 and and Englishman’s Concordance of Greek Words.

 [3.5] Ehrman, Bart D..
 How Jesus Became God: The Exaltation of a Jewish Preacher from Galilee (p.
 86).
 HarperCollins.
 Kindle Edition.

-Categories: All Israel will be saved, Bart Ehrman, Claims of Interpolation, Defending the Gospel, Jewish rejection of Jesus, Jews reject Jesus, Messianic Prophecies, Messianic Prophecy Bible, Principles of Biblical Interpretation, Reliability of the Bible, Reliability of the New Testament, Robert Clifton Robinson, Salvation through Jesus, Studying the Word of God, The Historical Jesus
+Categories: All Israel will be saved, Bart Ehrman, Claims of Interpolation, Defending the Gospel, Jewish rejection of Jesus, Jews reject Jesus, Messianic Prophecies, Messianic Prophecy Bible, New Testament Criticism, Principles of Biblical Interpretation, Reliability of the Bible, Reliability of the New Testament, Robert Clifton Robinson, Salvation through Jesus, Studying the Word of God, The Historical Jesus